ReactiveHTML/rimmel/docs/index.md

 <img src="docs/assets/isolating-side-effects.png" alt="Isolating side effects" style="max-width: 80vw; max-height: 30vh;">

-# Sources vs. Sinks ⚖️
+# Event Sources and Data Sinks ⚖️
 There are two key concepts used by Rimmel: sources and sinks.

 Sources are things that generate data which you can optionally process and transform along the way.
 What remains goes somewhere.
 That _somewhere_ is usually referred to as a sink.